-The doctor ordered 10 units Humulin R insulin and 30 units Humulin N insulin subcutaneously, 30 minutes before breakfast.
+The doctor ordered 10 units of Humulin R insulin and 30 units of Humulin N insulin subcutaneously, 30 minutes before breakfast.

 Since the doctor ordered two different insulin preparations to be mixed in the same syringe and your stock is not premixed.
 They need to be mixed manually in one syringe.
 Mixing insulin requires extra steps that must be completed in a specific order.

 + 30 units of cloudy [N(NPH) insulin]

 To administer the dose use 50 unit of Lo-Dose syringe